Microsoft Defender for Endpoint series – Onboard Defender for Endpoint – Part3

 Only when not using Defender for Cloud or Microsoft Endpoint Manager integrations it is required to download the onboarding files.
 Tip: When PowerShell is the only available options use always the Group Policy file (Local Script is not silent, and requires user input).

 Tip: Update the file regularly.
-Microsoft updated the packages sometime.
+Microsoft updated the packages sometimes with improvements.
 For the unified agent always make sure to use the latest version when starting large deployments.
 Microsoft updated the agent frequently and included the latest product version and sense engine.

 Note: Most of the available onboarding methods will be explained in the next parts.